spree/spree/README.md

 rails g spree:install
 ```

-You can avoid running migrations or generating seed and sample data
+You can avoid running migrations or generating seed and sample data by passing
+in these flags:

 ```shell
 rails g spree:install --migrate=false --sample=false --seed=false
 ```

-You can always perform the steps later.
+You can always perform the steps later by using these commands.

 ```shell
 bundle exec rake db:migrate